JohnCode1/HomeLab/Guide/LinuxContainer/README.md

 26. Repeat this process as necessary for any additional mounts you need.

     * For this guide, I recommend adding a separate `/data` mount and a `/docker` mount.
+## Enabling Hardware Transcoding

+* This process is for Intel Hardware Transcoding.
+It allows the VM to use your CPU Graphics for tasks like video encoding, which can significantly improve performance for apps like Jellyfin. > ⚠️ **Warning:** If using a laptop or some device with a screen you will most likely loose video to that screen

+   1. Navigate to your Proxmox host -> **`Shell`**.

+   2. Run `nano /etc/pve/lxc/<container id>.conf`.

+   3. Add the following lines to enable hardware transcoding:

+      ```
+      # Intel Quicksync
+      dev0: /dev/dri/card0,gid=44
+      dev1: /dev/dri/renderD128,gid=104
+      ```
 27. Click **`Start`** in the top-right corner to boot your container.

 28. Open the container's shell and run these commands to update the system and add a new user. **Note:** You will need to replace `<name>` with the new username and `<mount-point>` with your mount path.